TheRapture/Resources/Resources.md

 http://www.TWiT.tv – Great place to start if you are just wanting to listen/watch to tech news on a daily basis.
 They have tons of shows from beginner to shows about technology law.
 It’s a good place to start learning about all kinds of different tech stuff.
 (Before I got started into InfoSec, this was the place that I went to get familiar with tech terms and learn about current issues and events in the tech world.)

 http://www.Shodan.io – This site is really useful for all kinds of reasons.
 Shodan is the world’s first search engine for Internet-connected devices.
 It also turns out that if you send an email (to jmath@shodan.io) from an EDU account letting them know you are a student and your trial account login name, they will upgrade your account to a full membership for free.
-(Thanks again John Matherly for the info and the upgrade!)

 https://haveibeenpwned.com/ – Another pretty cool site where you can check an email address to see if it has been listed in any major breaches.
 You can also use their API to create your own stuff and do more creative searches.
 They also have the ability to search across a whole domain for breached accounts, but you have to verify that you own that domain, of course. https://www.censys.io/tutorial – Censys is a search engine that enables researchers to ask questions about the hosts and networks that compose the Internet.